 When you feel that you have reached an acceptable skill level, you may return to a driver examining station and take the skills test on your motorcycle.
-You can schedule your test in person, by phone or online at dvs.dps.mn.gov.
+You can schedule your test in person, by phone or online at www.mndriveinfo.org.
 If you test on a three-wheeled motorcycle, you will be restricted to operating three-wheelers only.
 You can remove restrictions by taking the skills test on the type of motorcycle you want to operate.